jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 <img src="../illos/USER-ID-method.png" width="400px">

-Source: Booth, 2011, p.
+Source: Booth, 2014, p.
 19.

 #### 3.1.3.1.
 Understand

-- **Identify the problem:** "What is the challenge learners face, and how can I help them meet it?"
+- **Identify the problem.** "What is the challenge learners face, and how can I help them meet it?"
 (I assume she means for this question to be posed at the strategic level)
-- **Analyze the scenario** in terms of
+- **Analyze the scenario.** "Characterize" and "confront" any difficulties arising in the following dimensions:
     - **Learner:** attributes, motivation, prior knowledge, and barriers to learning
     - **Content:** knowledge, skills and attributes that will later be translated into [targets](#targets)
-    - **Context**
+    - **Context:** space, technology, collaboration, promotion
     - **Educator**

-Booth (2011, p.
+Booth (2014, p.
 105):

 ![](../illos/instructional-need-types.png)